Land reform: Outcomes and challenges

-Many international development organizations and bilateral and multilateral donors, such as the World Bank, have embraced de Soto's ideas, or similar ideas, about the benefits of greater formalized land rights.
+Many international development organizations, such as the World Bank, have embraced de Soto's and others' ideas about the benefits of formalizing land rights.
 This has translated into a number of development programs that work with governments and civil society organizations to initiate and implement land reforms.
-Evidence to support the economic and pro-poor benefits of increased formalized land rights are still inconclusive according to some critics (see "Arguments against land reform" below).
+However, opinions are divided about whether formalizing land rights is one-size-fits-all strategy that necessarily empowers the poor.
+For example, in Sub-Saharan Africa, where land registration and titling are advocated by various groups as a pro-poor strategy, there are often multiple, conflicting claims to the same land by different individuals or groups.
+This means that formalizing land rights would benefit some groups more than others and create tensions.

-Other arguments in support of land reform point to the need to alleviate conflicting land laws, particularly in former colonies, where formal and informal land systems may exist in tension with each other.
+Land reforms can help resolving conflicting land laws, particularly in former colonies, where formal and informal land systems may exist in tension with each other.
 Such conflicts can make marginalized groups vulnerable to further exploitation.
-For example, in many countries in Africa with conflicting land laws, AIDS stigmatization has led to an increasing number of AIDS widows being kicked off marital land by in-laws.
-While the woman may have both customary and statutory rights to the land, confusion over which set of laws has primacy, or even a lack of knowledge of relevant laws, leave many AIDS widows at a significant disadvantage.
-Also, conflicting formal and informal land laws can also clog a country's legal system, making it prone to corruption.
+For example, in many African countries with conflicting land laws, AIDS stigmatization has led to an increasing number of AIDS widows being kicked off marital land by in-laws.
+While AIDS widows may have both customary and statutory rights to the land, confusion over which set of laws has primacy, or even a lack of knowledge of relevant laws, leave many of them at a significant disadvantage.
+Conflicting formal and informal land laws can also clog a country's legal system, making it prone to corruption.
+Such land reform efforts are most successful when pursued alongside complementary movements for racial justice and against the legacies of colonialism.
+Together these can ensure that reforms address not just competing legal systems but the underlying structures of dispossession and inequality.

-Additional arguments for land reform focus on the potential environmental benefits of reform.
-For example, if reform leads to greater security of land ownership, through either formal or informal means, then those that use the land will be better stewards of it.

-Land reforms carried out in Japan, Taiwan and South Korea are credited with contributing to the industrial development.
+Land reforms carried out in Japan, Taiwan and South Korea are credited with contributing to industrial development.
 The equitable distribution of land led to increasing agricultural outputs, high rural purchasing power and social mobility.